noltron000-coursework/BEW-2-5_how-i-roll/proposal.md

 &mdash; making it surprisingly complex.
 What's great is that many of these features are small, allowing discrete improvements to be shipped quickly.

 ## Market Viability
 There are plenty of apps like this that exist, but none of them are particularly good.
-Table-top role playing games have been slowly digitized over time, and yet no site has perfected the feel of digital dice yet.
+Table-top role playing games have been slowly digitized over time, and yet no site has perfected the feel of digital dice.
 Take these website as examples:

 - [This is the first result](https://www.wizards.com/dnd/dice/dice.htm) for *'dice roller'* in Google Search
 - [This analytics tool](https://anydice.com/) is not open source, nor is it fast.